Iradj Alexander

 Iradj Alexander-David (born September 17, 1975 in Locarno) is a Swiss racing driver.

-From 2001 until 2004 he competed in the FIA GT Championship for JMB Ferrari, although 2002 was his only full season.
+From 2001 until 2004, Alexander competed in the FIA GT Championship for JMB Ferrari, although 2002 was his only full season.
 He also competed in the American Le Mans Series (2003), French GT Championship (2001) and Barber Dodge Pro Series (1999).
-In 1996 he won his only championship, coming out on top in Swiss Formula Ford.
+In 1996, he won his only championship, coming out on top in Swiss Formula Ford.

-In 2007 Iradj Alexander races in the Le Mans Series, engaged by the new team Swiss Spirit.
-Alexander joins Jean-Denis Delétraz and Marcel Fässler in Monza.
+In 2007 Alexander raced in the Le Mans Series, engaged by the new team Swiss Spirit.
+Alexander joined Jean-Denis Delétraz and Marcel Fässler in Monza.

 Alexander fulfills Lola B07 Audi's search to represent each linguistic area of Switzerland.